💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “When demonstrating marketing performance to clients, gathering data from every single channel and preparing it in a digestible way poses a huge challenge.
 Agencies need to be able to express progress, strategy, and next steps to clients in a concise but meaningful way, so an inability to connect data across platforms can be crippling.

 The solution lies in software and technology and ensuring that marketing and IT teams have a strong, communicative partnership.
-Implementing the correct software can make complex cross-channel data collection far easier – modern agencies simply can’t rely on manual analytics for best results.”
+Implementing the correct reporting software can make complex cross-channel data collection far easier – modern agencies simply can’t rely on manual analytics for best results.”

 Matt Mazur of Preceden agrees, “One big challenge many SaaS businesses face is setting up business intelligence reporting that combines data from multiple sources.
 For example, at Preceden we use a cloud Postgres database for application data, Google Analytics and Mixpanel for analytics, Stripe and PayPal for payments, and Google Ads for advertising.
 To analyze marketing performance effectively we need to combine data from all these sources.